Oklahoma Self Defense Act

 Deposits received after 2:00 PM WILL NOT be available for Commissary Services and WILL NOT be credited to the inmate's account until the following business day.

 Deposits received after 2:00 PM on Friday, all day Saturday and Sunday will not be available for Commissary Services until TUESDAY.

-At the time the inmate is being released from the McClain County Detention Center, if there are funds due to that inmate, a check will be given Monday - Friday between normal business hours.
-Any inmate released can obtain their check the following business day.
+At the time the inmate is being released from the McClain County Detention Center, if there are funds due to that inmate, a debit card will be given Monday - Friday between normal business hours.
+Any inmate released can obtain their debit card the following business day.
 Any money left of the inmates commissary account will remain on their account until retrieved.
 Must show photo identification.

 Should the inmate have any questions or concerns in regards to their account, please contact Inmate Account at 405-527-2141, Monday through Friday, 8:00 AM - 4:30 PM